giellalt/giellalt.github.io/proof/spelling/divvunspell-suggestions.md

-# Ranking suggestions in divvunspell
+# ivvunspell, accuracy and regtest

 ## Background